 This is where the Wargames Atlantic plastic sets really come into their own.

-The test miniatures Steve has already built show how much character can be created by mixing parts among different frames.
+The test miniatures Steve has already built show how much character you can get by mixing parts between the different frames.
 That is exactly what this project needs.

 The Broken Fyrd are even more varied.
 Some use Barons’ War Foot Serjeant bodies with Peasant Levy arms and Dark Age heads.
-Others use Goth Warrior parts, cloaks, daggers, shields, and other pieces.
-This variety creates a less uniform look.
+Others use Goth Warrior parts, cloaks, daggers, shields, and whatever else fits.

 The Camp Followers and Shepherds use the same approach.
-Goth Warrior bodies mixed with Barons’ War Peasant Levy arms, pouches, knives, and Dark Age heads give them a rough, practical feel.
-They should look like ordinary people forced to fight.
+Goth Warrior bodies mixed with Barons’ War Peasant Levy arms, pouches, knives, and Dark Age heads give them the rough, practical look I want.
+They should look like ordinary people who have been forced to fight.

 The Serevarra Sellswords are slightly different.
-Using Barons’ War Foot Serjeant and Foot Knight parts, with a Dark Age Irish cloak and Dark Age Army Builder head, makes them feel better equipped and more professional.
-They should stand out from the Bylanders, without looking out of place.
+Using Barons’ War Foot Serjeant and Foot Knight parts, together with a Dark Age Irish cloak and a Dark Age Army Builder head, makes them look better equipped and more professional.

 Rules and Next Steps

-Designing the Warhost will begin with the Human list from the sourcebook as a foundation.
-From there, we will add new warrior types and custom rules specific to Byland, then playtest them to make sure they bring out the character of the force on the tabletop.
+From there, we will add new warrior types and custom rules for Byland, then playtest them to see whether the force feels right on the table.

 It is battered, stubborn, and still standing.